mittal001/aws-questions/README.md

 ###### 5. What are two advantages of selecting default tenancy option for your VPC when creating it?

-- 1. performance and reliability
+- [ ] A. performance and reliability
-- 2. some AWS services do not work with a dedicated tenancy VPC
+- [ ] B. some AWS services do not work with a dedicated tenancy VPC
-- 3. tenant can launch instances within VPC as default or dedicated instances
+- [ ] C. tenant can launch instances within VPC as default or dedicated instances
-- 4. instance launch is faster
+- [ ] 4. instance launch is faster

 <details><summary><b>Answer</b></summary>
 <p>